-This is my third week making an intentional effort to meal plan for the week.
+This is my third week making an intentional effort in meal planning for the week.
 It’s not a natural habit or task for me yet, so I had to force myself earlier this week to actually erase the old menu plan and come up with a new one.
 When I actually did it, the meal plan for this week was done in about 5 minutes.
 5 minutes!
 Granted, I’m not reinventing the wheel and getting super creative in these weekly meal plans.
 I’m just planning from the meals that I already know are quick and my family enjoys.
-Here are the first two posts if you missed them:

 When we talk about stress free meal planning for the busy family, we need to talk about grocery shopping and meal prep.

 I’m not sure how shopping goes in your household, but in ours, we are creatures of habit.
 We buy the same staples every week or month.
 I’ve noticed that many of the free meal planners have a shopping list section next to the weekly plan.
 I can see how that could be helpful to some, but I don’t use them.

 I personally use two simple ways of using a shopping list for meal planning:

 - a small piece of paper that I use to list items we need to buy next time we go shopping.
 This is a simple way to quickly jot down things I discover we are out of while I’m actually cooking.
 We have a small pad on the refrigerator that I use for this.